Welcome to Volume 8 of Executed to Suppress His Message.

 But Moses superseded the authority of the elders and appointed himself as Israel’s judge.

-This author tends to agree with the latter opinion, for two main reasons.
-First, the name Jethro is a central figure in the rites and pilgrimages of the pagan Druze religion.
-Then there’s the issue of Jethro’s name.
+This author tends to agree with the latter opinion, for two reasons.
+First, the name “Jethro” is a central figure in the rites and pilgrimages of the pagan Druze religion.
+Then there’s the meaning of Jethro’s name.
 Strong’s Bible Dictionary relates how this name means “His Excellency.”
 While the Brown-Driver-Briggs Hebrew and English Lexicon states “Jethro” means “His Abundance.”
-And I find it hard to believe that such a title would be used by a humble servant of the God of Israel.

-Now let’s examine what Jethro told Moses:
+Now read what Jethro told Moses:

 It came about the next day that Moses sat to judge the people, and the people stood about Moses from the morning until the evening.
 Now when Moses’ father-in-law saw all that he was doing for the people, he said, “What is this thing that you are doing for the people?
 Why do you alone sit as judge and all the people stand about you from morning until evening?”
 Moses said to his father-in-law, “Because the people come to me to inquire of God.”
 When they have a dispute, it comes to me, and I judge between a man and his neighbor and make known the statutes of God and His laws" (Exodus 18:13-16).